-Certain breeds are better than others, depending on their intended purpose.
+Certain dairy breeds are better than others, depending on their intended purpose.
 If you were considering tending a flock for milk production, what are your best options?
 Below are five of the best sheep you can own if you want a little community of milk-producing ewes.

 1. East Friesian Sheep

 The East Friesian sheep hails from Germany, earning the title as one of the most productive milk producers among its sheep cousins.
 Scattered over the world, the East Friesian sheep holds the title for the highest household milk producer.

 These sheep are rather sensitive and are not known to be the most adaptable sheep breed.
 However, lots of breeders will cross them with different types of sheep to create hardier versions.

 East Fresian sheep do not get as big as some others, only weighing a maximum of 200 pounds.
 They produce a whopping total of 1 gallon of milk per day during lactation.

 East Friesian sheep are highly agreeable creatures, making them a breeze to care for.